Tymofiy Khmelnytsky: Siege of Suceava

 After the siege began, Tymish sent a letter to Bohdan Khmelnytsky asking for help.
 On August 29, Khmelnytsky received an alarming letter from his son requesting reinforcements.
 However, having only 10,000 soldiers in Chyhyryn (other regiments gathered near Bila Tserkva), he did not dare to send large forces to Suceava before the threat of an attack by the Poles (several thousand Cossacks could not save the situation).
-Therefore, he wrote back to Timosh that he could not send reinforcements at the moment and advised him to defend himself.
+Therefore, he wrote back to Tymish that he could not send reinforcements at the moment and advised him to defend himself.
 Sources say that after that the hetman sent universals to the officers three times with an order to gather to help the besieged in Suceava, but they did not want to do it.
 In the second decade of September, only two regiments of Cossacks gathered in Rashkov.

 The heaviest fighting took place on September 10-12, when the Cossacks tried to break through the siege.
 This efficiency was most likely due to the fact that the blockade began to show in the fortress - food and gunpowder were running out, and water was running out.
 In addition, the Cossacks could decide that Dengoff's detachment, which had arrived in the first decade of September, was only the vanguard of a larger army.

 Tymish formed a strike group of up to 5,000 soldiers and directed the main blow at the positions of the Semigorodites.
 The Cossacks managed to break into the shafts and even seize several guns, but during the counterattack the Cossacks were repulsed.
 This led to some confusion among the Cossacks, so the siege command decided to use this moment for a general assault.

 The assault began on the afternoon of September 11 and lasted 3 hours.
 Dengoff's fresh dragoons managed to break into the Cossack ramparts, but they were knocked out by the defenders.
 The Cossacks did not use firearms - it seems that they were running out of gunpowder.
 The attackers suffered very heavy losses: 1,500 Moldavians, Wallachians and Semigorodites, and 800 Poles.
 Eyewitnesses wrote that Polish corpses completely filled the shaft in front of the Cossack trenches.
 The Polish dragoons survived only one captain, and all other officers were killed.
 Quarrels broke out between the Poles and their allies over who was to blame for the defeat of the assault.